The second trimester of pregnancy - what tests to take

 Up until delivery, you may anticipate having your blood pressure, weight, and urine tested at each (or nearly every) visit.
 Preeclampsia, or dangerously elevated blood pressure, and gestational diabetes are among the disorders that these tests can detect.

-Depending on a number of factors, including your age, health, and family medical history, you may be offered additional testing throughout the second trimester.
-These may consist of:
+Depending on your age, health, and family history, you may be offered additional testing throughout the second trimester.
+Some parents also look into how the body reacts to this stage of pregnancy, and materials describing what happens during the second trimester may help understand these changes.

 Multiple marker test

 In order to screen for chromosomal abnormalities including Down syndrome and trisomy 18 as well as neural tube defects like spina bifida, this blood test is performed between weeks 15 and 20.
-To get more reliable results, test results might be linked with screening tests conducted during the first trimester (this is called an integrated screening test).
+To get more reliable results, test results might be linked with screening tests conducted during the first trimester.

 Ultrasound